structureddynamics/OSF-Data-Validator-Tool/README.md

 Usage examples:
     Validate data: dvt -v
 Options:
+--output-xml="[PATH]"                 Output the validation reports in a file specified
+                                      by the path in XML format.
+--output-json="[PATH]"                Output the validation reports in a file specified
+                                      by the path in JSON format.
--v                                    Run all the data validation tests -h, --help                            Show this help section
+-v                                    Run all the data validation tests -s                                    Silent.
+Do not output anything to the shell.
+-h, --help                            Show this help section
 ```